itsdurgeshray/snappsense/README.md

 ### 📂 **Repository Structure**
 - `frontend/`: HTML and CSS files for UI.
-- `backend/`: Python scripts for data processing and analysis.
+- `backend/`: Python- Django scripts for data processing and analysis.
-- `data/`: Sample datasets for testing.
+- `data/`: Scrapper sample datasets for testing.
+- `parsing/`: Textblob for sentiment analysis.
-- `visualizations/`: Scripts for generating graphs and charts.
+- `visualizations/`: Plotly Scripts for generating graphs and charts.

 ### 📜 **Contributing**
-Contributions are welcome!
-Feel free to open issues, suggest improvements, or create pull requests.
+Contributions are *closed* due to academic reasons!
+But feel free to open issues & suggest improvements.

 ---